AlexandreRouma/SDRPlusPlus/readme.md

 ## Select which modules you wish to build

 Depending on which module you want to build, you will need to install some additional dependencies.
 Here are listed every module that requires addition dependencies.
-If a module enabled by default and you do not wish to install a perticular dependency (or can't, eg. the BladeRF module on Debian Buster), you can disable it using the module parameter listed in the table below
+If a module enabled by default and you do not wish to install a particular dependency (or can't, eg. the BladeRF module on Debian Buster), you can disable it using the module parameter listed in the table below

 * soapy_source: SoapySDR + drivers for each SDRs (see SoapySDR docs)